DebonairSM/vsol-analyst/README.md

 #### POST /analyst/chat

-Start or continue a conversation with the analyst for a specific project.
+Start or continue a conversation with Sunny for a specific project.

 **Request:**
 ```json